A simple way to tackle recessions

 Fourth, governments did not take full advantage of quantitative easing by expanding their investment spending.
 Because QE reduces the cost of government borrowing, it was an opportunity to scale up investment spending in order to ensure a sustainable recovery.
 However the Eurozone’s fiscal rules were too strictly imposed on member states, in effect forcing them to cut spending instead of investing more.

 All in all, only a fraction of QE was transmitted to the real economy.
 The volume of money created under QE is equivalent to 20% of total Eurozone GDP.
 Yet, growth is increasing slowly, at around 2%.
 The ECB’s own estimate is that QE has increased inflation by a mere 0.5%, which is insignificant given the scale of QE!
-Not only did QE not work so well, but it tends to increases wealth inequality and creates asset bubbles in certain sectors.
+Not only did QE not work so well, but it tends to increase wealth inequality and creates asset bubbles in certain sectors.

 Many economists are currently debating whether central banks have “run out of ammunition”.
 If that were the case, it would mean that central banks could not cope with another financial crisis.